This guide has everything you need to know about marketing.

 Your social media strategy must be concise and attainable.
 Without a social media marketing strategy, you’ll be lost.
 You must know your goals and design a plan to achieve them.
 A social media marketing strategy is key to attract a wider audience.

 What’s more, you can have more than one social media marketing strategy.
-In other words, you can have a social media marketing strategy for Facebook, other for Instagram, another for LinkedIn, etc.
+In other words, you can have a social media marketing strategy for Facebook, another for Instagram, another for LinkedIn, etc.

 Whatever social media platforms you decide to use, remember to set up a social media calendar.
 It will help you to publish your content at the right time and be more efficient.
 You will benefit from a better organization of your team since everyone will know what they’re expected to do and for when.